 The Horizon Centre, Swansea

-Therapy Room, Lampeter
+Narberth Therapy Room, Lampeter

-I offer a discrete and confidential service to individuals, couples and groups.
+We offer a discrete and confidential service to individuals, couples and groups.

 The initial session is free of charge for self-funding individuals.
 This is more of an informal chat where you have the opportunity to ask questions about any trauma process.
 The initial meeting is also a place where we can discuss a contract and any concessions that may be available.
 The initial chat will be offered by our new admin-coordinator Julie.
 Please email the above enquiries email.

 Partaking in counselling or treatment for trauma and PTSD, is a very individual, personal and private journey which can at times be painful.
-It requires hard-work and commitment from both counsellor and client and is a two-way process.
+It requires hard-work and commitment from both therapist and client and is a two-way process.
 The expectation of the client is to fully engage with the process and to attend the scheduled appointments.